home-assistant/home-assistant.io/source/_integrations/shelly.markdown

 - Only supports firmware 1.8 and later for generation 1 devices
 - Only supports firmware 0.8 and later for generation 2 devices
-- Shelly 4Pro and Shelly Sense are not supported (devices based on old CoAP v1 protocol)
+- Genetaion 1 "Shelly 4Pro" and "Shelly Sense" are not supported (devices based on old CoAP v1 protocol)
 - Before set up, battery-powered devices must be woken up by pressing the button on the device.